 He is “your God.”
 All God’s resources are at your disposal.
 We are “heirs of God and joint-heirs with Christ” (Romans 8:17, KJV).

 He is “your Savior.”
 God would eventually save the Jews in a natural sense from the Babylonian captivity.
 And through the death, burial, and resurrection of Jesus Christ, He has gloriously extended eternal salvation to all who will come to Him in repentance and faith in His Son Jesus Christ (Acts 20:21).
 And it is a salvation that can “save [us] to the uttermost” (Heb.
-7:25) from every captivating thought, from every sin and addiction, and from every form of evil.
+7:25) from every captivating thought, from every sin and addiction, from every form of evil, and ultimately from the fires of hell if you come to Him through Jesus Christ the Savior and Lord.

 So what is God’s message, His encouragement, His divine 'sermon' to us?
 “FEAR NOT!”
 He has chosen and called us … He has not rejected us … He is with us … He will strengthen, help, and uphold us … as our Father He will hold us by the hand … He created us and formed us … He has redeemed us … we are His; He knows us by name … He is our omnipotent Lord, our God, our Savior!